-If the grievance is against the Principal, Step II is handled by the President of the school.
-Ordinarily the President renders a verbal decision within two school days of the conclusion of the meeting.
-The decision of the President is final.
+If the grievance is against the Principal, Step II is handled by the President of the school, and the grievance must be submitted in writing for the sake of clarity (the grievance may be emailed to the President of the school).
+Ordinarily, the President of the school will render a decision within forty-eight hours upon receipt of the grievance, unless circumstances determine otherwise.
+The decision of the President of the school is final.

-If the grievance is against the President of De La Salle High School, Step II is handled by the President of the Corporation Board or his/her designee.
-Ordinarily, the President of the Corporation Board or designee renders a decision within five school days.
-The decision of the President of the Corporation Board is final.
+If the grievance is against the President of De La Salle High School, Step II is handled by the Chair of the De La Salle Board of Trustees or his/her designee, and the grievance must be submitted in writing for the sake of clarity (the grievance may be emailed to the Chair of the De La Salle Board of Trustees).
+Ordinarily, the Chair of the De La Salle Board of Trustees or designee renders a decision within five school days.
+The decision of the Chair of the De La Salle Board of Trustees is final.

-NOTE

-A student who is a grievant may be accompanied at any step by a parent or parents.
+NOTE: A student who is a grievant may be accompanied at any step by a parent or parents.
 A parent who is a grievant may be accompanied by another person so long as that person is not an attorney or someone who has legal training.